Tou7and/awesome-icd-coding/README.md

 # awesome-icd-coding
-Some notes about the awesome ICD coding and machine learning.
+Some notes about ICD medical coding and related machine learning methods.